 Due to their increased size and weight, any collision with a bus and a passenger vehicle can have catastrophic consequences for you and for everyone else involved.
 Serious injuries and personal losses are not uncommon when vehicles as large as commercial and municipal buses crash, especially when the incident occurs at highway speeds.

 If were hurt because of a bus driver or company’s negligence, you may want to talk to a Montgomery County bus accident lawyer about recovery options.
-A seasoned injury attorney could help you construct a comprehensive civil case and seek restitution for all your recoverable damages.
+A seasoned personal injury attorney could help you construct a comprehensive civil case and seek restitution for all your recoverable damages.

-Recovering Available Losses After a Bus Wreck
+Recovering Losses after a Bus Wreck

 In order to have valid grounds for a case, at least one of the damages suffered by someone involved in a bus crash must take the form of a physical injury that required medical attention.
 Accordingly, most bus accident claims focus first on recovering for medical bills the plaintiff had to pay for catastrophic injuries sustained in their accident, as well as other economic losses like missed income from work, loss of earning capacity in the future, and damage to personal property.

-However, a Montgomery County bus crash attorney could also pursue compensation on a plaintiff’s behalf for non-economic damages, which are those that cannot be quantified with an objective dollar value.
+However, a Montgomery County public transit crash attorney could also pursue compensation on a plaintiff’s behalf for non-economic damages, which are those that cannot be quantified with an objective dollar value.
 Depending on the circumstances, non-economic losses stemming from a bus wreck may include pain and suffering, loss of consortium, and loss of enjoyment of life due to a long-term or permanent injury, disability, or disfigurement.

 Many bus accident claims are based on the same theory of negligence that applies to most other auto accident cases.
 Under this theory, a person may be liable to pay for someone else’s damages if they violated a duty of care they owed that other person and, in doing so, caused a collision to occur that directly resulted in compensable losses.

-However, a bus driver who drove drunk, violated traffic laws, or fell asleep at the wheel is not the only defendant a bus wreck lawyer in Montgomery County could potentially hold responsible for a crash.
+However, a bus driver who drove drunk, violated traffic laws, or fell asleep at the wheel is not the only defendant a bus wreck attorney in Montgomery County could potentially hold responsible for a crash.
 Depending on the circumstances, the company that hired the bus driver may bear some liability for the actions of their employee under the doctrine of respondeat superior.
 Likewise, a mechanic or garage that failed to install a part on a bus correctly could bear liability if the failure of that component directly caused the crash.

 Additionally, municipal authorities are not immune from liability for bus accident injuries, under the Pennsylvania Sovereign Immunity Act.
 In the event that a government employee causes an accident while on the clock, the entity that employed them may be liable for resulting damages.